dxos/dxos/docs/content/tutorial/profile.md

 ![Tasks App - Create Profile](./introduction-00.png)

-The `handleSignUp` generates a `keypair` and sets the profile using the client.
+The `handleRegistration` generates a `keypair` and sets the profile using the client.
 The client is retrieved by the react hook `useClient`.

 ```js
 import React from 'react';